byDagor/Dagor-Brushless-Controller/README.md

 The Dagor board has a buck converter that regulates the input voltage to 3.3V to power the ESP32 and the magnetic sensor and to be able to power external periferals, such as: an external magnetic sensor, encoder, display, etc.

 ## 2. Getting started
-The example code was done in the Arduino IDE, running the [SimpleFOC](https://simplefoc.com) Arduino Library.
-By changing a simple parameter, this code allows you to control position and velocity of your burshless motor, or setting a voltage as you would do with a DC motor.
+The firmware was done in the Arduino IDE, running the [SimpleFOC](https://simplefoc.com) Arduino Library.
+By changing a few simple parameter, this code allows you to drive a brushless motor in three control modes: position, velocity and voltage.
 Make sure you follow the next steps to make sure the code will compile.

 ### 2.1 Arduino IDE/ ESP32 set-up
 The ESP32 is supported using [arduino-esp32 package](https://github.com/espressif/arduino-esp32); open source software provided by the espressif.
 You can download the support package through the Arduino Board Manager by searching for ESP32 or follow the instructions on the [package installation webpage](https://github.com/espressif/arduino-esp32#installation-instructions).
 Once the package is installed make sure you can compile one of the examples.